Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 Laurel Lance: Appearing only in Arrow, Laurel tackles injustice by prosecuting criminals in the courtroom.
 She has known Oliver since childhood, ultimately learns his secret identity, and reluctantly chooses Tommy Merlyn over him as her love.

-Laurel eventually takes a vigilante role herself, while Rachel fought crime strictly within the courthouse.
+In her series, Laurel eventually takes a vigilante role herself, while Rachel fought crime strictly within the courthouse.

 3. Reluctant Head of Police